acharyab15/go-slides/Notes.md

     - Based on the path, we render a certain page.
     - Otherwise, 404 using WriteHeader.

+* Routers
+    - net/http.ServeMux: Straightforward router, great for simple web apps.
+Lacks some features and need to write a lot on our own.
+We can add to it for applications, but not worth it.
+    - github.com/julienschmidt/httprouter: popular router. simple, fast, efficient. outperforms many other routers.
+    - gorilla/mux.Router: one of the most popular routers. supports everything most people need. slightly heavy, but not that much

 * What are templates?
     - Mad Libs are an example of a template used to create dynamic content.
     - one person asks for specific words (noun, verb, place, part of a car) without giving them context and once gathered, it is read aloud.